Aristides Demetrios: Career

-Demetrios successfully completed several monumental public sculptures, including Wind Harp (1967) in South San Francisco; Flame of Freedom,the Bataan War Memorial on the island of Corregidor; the 80' sculpture Cosmos, the fountain Pierine in New York City, Breakthrough, etc.) Wind Harp (1967) was designed for and installed on a hilltop in a South San Francisco industrial park.
+Demetrios successfully completed several monumental public sculptures, including Wind Harp (1967) with his wife, the designer Lucia Eames, in South San Francisco; Flame of Freedom,the Bataan War Memorial on the island of Corregidor; the 80' sculpture Cosmos, the fountain Pierine in New York City, Breakthrough, etc.) Wind Harp (1967) was designed for and installed on a hilltop in a South San Francisco industrial park.
 Originally it was called Cabot, Cabot and Forbes, after the developers of the industrial park.
 92 feet tall and made of open metalwork of rusted steel, it is an aeolian harp, strummed by wind.

 From the late 20th century, Demetrios designed, fabricated and installed a large number of commissioned works for the gardens of private collectors, including several bronze fountains.
 In addition, he had several gallery and museum shows featuring his figurative bronze sculptures, such as Trickster; his abstract bronze sculptures, such as The Cube, and his painted or patinaed steel sculptures, such as Tomorrow's Dreams.
 Many of these pieces are held in private collections.

 In 2002, Demetrios won the "Santa Barbara Beautiful Award" for the most beautiful work of public art.
 It was given to acknowledge his 18' bronze fountain, Mentors, a centerpiece at Santa Barbara City College, in a site overlooking the Pacific Ocean.
 The Fountain was donated to the campus by Eli Luria and Michael Towbes, two Santa Barbara philanthropists.
 Each owns other works by Demetrios.